Trademark Registration Process

 This is an extremely important process since it saves a lot of time and money of the proprietor, by protecting him from possible future lawsuits for trademark infringement, and also by smoothening the process for the proprietor for obtaining trademark registration.

 This is the stage where the actual act of trademark filing takes place.
-The application is filed with the Trademark Registrar as per section 18 of The Trade Marks Act, 1999 and particulars such as full name and address of the applicant, a valid email id, statement of use (if applicable), a description of the goods and services represented by the mark, the relevant class or classes the proposed trademark belongs to, principle place of business, address for service in India (in case of foreign proprietors), type of mark, priority date claimed (if applicable), specification as to whether proprietor seeks registration of the trademark or statutory protection for it, a copy of the mark and signature, filled in prescribed forms (TM -1 and TM – 48).
+The application is filed with the Trademark Registrar as per section 18 of The Trade Marks Act, 1999 and particulars such as full name and address of the applicant, a valid email id, statement of use (if applicable), a description of the goods and services represented by the mark, the relevant class or classes the proposed trademark belongs to, principle place of business, address for service in India (in case of foreign proprietors), type of mark, priority date claimed (if applicable), specification as to whether proprietor seeks registration of the trademark or statutory protection for it, a copy of the mark and signature, filled in prescribed forms (TM -A and TM – M).

-If opting for e-filing, the applicant can register on http://www.indiaonline.gov.in and file a trademark application using either the new applications link for domestic applications or the IAOI (International Applications Originating from India) for Madrid Trademark.
+If opting for e-filing, the applicant can register on IPIndia and file a trademark application using either the new applications link for domestic applications or the IAOI (International Applications Originating from India) for Madrid Trademark.

 The applicant can login using either the User ID or the digital signature (for this, a valid class 3 digital signature certificate would be required).